2020 goal ideas for a productive and meaningful year

 Road trips are terrific because you can always find adventure, whether it’s 30 minutes from your home or on the other side of the country.
 Learn more about events and sights close to where you’re at, visit a nearby state you’ve never been to, or meet a faraway friend someplace in the middle.

-Road trips are extra amazing over taking an airplane because while it takes longer to get to your destination, you can find more things to do along the way.
+Road trips are extra amazing compared to hopping on an airplane because while it takes longer to get to your destination, you can find more things to do along the way.

 Stay Overnight at a Local Bed & Breakfast